 Hortonworks Cybersecurity Platform (HCP) has migrated the Elasticsearch Java client from the Transport client to the new Java REST client.
-This migration changed some of the supported properties.
+The motivation for this change is that TransportClient will be deprecated in Elasticsearch 7.0 and removed entirely in 8.0.
+This migration changes some of the supported properties.
 You will need to modify some of your Elasticsearch properties to support the new REST client.

-The following table provides a mapping of the old Elasticsearch properties to the new supported properties:
+The following table provides a mapping of the old Elasticsearch properties to the new supported properties.

 Old Property New Property

-transporting N/A
+client.transport.ping_timeout N/A

 N/A connection.timeout.millis

 N/A socket.timeout.millis

 N/A max-retry.timeout.millis

 N/A num.cient.connect.threads

 es.client.class N/A

 es.xpack.username xpack.username

 es.xpack.password.file xpack.password.file

 xpack.security.transport.ssl.enabled ssl.enabled

 xpack.ssl.key N/A

 xpack.ssl.certificate N/A

 xpack.ssl.certificate_authorities N/A

 N/A keystore.type

 keystore.path keystore.path

 N/A keystore.password.file